Vishruth-S/Nostalgia/README.md

 # Nostalgia
-C++ Movie booking project done during high school
+C++ Projects during High School

+1) Quiz App: A simple Quiz game.
+2) Book_My_Movie: An interface for users to book movies.
+Includes features like create account,login,admin login and more (Check project report for outputs)

-This project was programmed in Borland C++ using TurboC++ compiler and won't work with gcc compilers.
+These projects were programmed in Borland C++ using TurboC++ compiler and won't work with gcc compilers.